CURRENT STUDIES

 For this study, you would complete a couple of short paper and pencil tasks and a computer memory task.
 Later, you would complete an EEG session, allowing us to measure your brain activity while you play games on a tablet.
 For some participants, we’d like to see how the structure of your brain has changed, so we would ask you to get a research-grade MRI brain to look at your brain structure.
 Optionally, we would ask you to get your blood drawn, which we would use to look for genetic markers of Alzheimer’s disease, as well as a lumbar puncture, to look for genetic markers of Alzheimer’s disease and Chronic Traumatic Encephalopathy (CTE), which can occur after head injury.

 We are currently looking for participants for this study (Veterans only)!
-Veterans with and without Traumatic Brain Injuries (TBIs) will be enrolled in this research.
+Particularly, we are looking for Veterans without Traumatic Brain Injuries (TBIs).

 Please email hkamaraj@bu.edu for more information.